The Jejune Institute

-The Jejune Institute was an alternate reality game, public art installation and immersive experience that ran in San Francisco, California from 2008 to 10 April 2011.
-It was created by Jeff Hull, Sara Thacher, and Uriah Findley as Nonchalance, a design consultancy group.
+The Jejune Institute (also known as The Games of Nonchalance, or Nonchalance’s Interdimensional Hopscotch) was an alternate reality game, public art installation and immersive experience that ran in San Francisco, California from 2008 to 10 April 2011.
+It was conceived by Jeff Hull and launched by the arts group Nonchalance in 2008.

-Background and Game Experience
+Background and game experience

-The Jejune Institute was funded by Jeff Hull with some of the proceeds from the sale of his father Blair Hull's financial company and had operating costs "in the low six figures" during its run, including salaries and office space.
-There was little to no revenue from the Jejune Institute itself, which was a free experience for its visitors.
-Staff members traveled through the player routes twice a week to make sure pieces of the game remained intact.
+The Jejune Institute, also known as The Games of Nonchalance, was conceived by Jeff Hull and launched by the arts group Nonchalance in 2008.

+In 2013, a documentary about the project titled “The Institute" was released.
+It suggested that The Jejune Institute “combined a Fluxus stunt, a freelance crowd-psychology experiment, a ludic self-help workshop, interactive promenade theatre, and some traditional hipster bullshit.”

 People discovered the experience through fliers for dolphin therapy and the "Aquatic Thought Foundation" placed around San Francisco, or via word of mouth.

 There were four chapters total.
 4,000 people had visited the first chapter by 2010, and more than 7,000 people visited the game's first chapter by the game's conclusion.
 Hull reported that attendance dropped by about 50%-75% after each chapter, with about 120 people who made it through the first three chapters.

-The first chapter at an office building at 580 California Street.
+The first chapter took place at an office building at 580 California Street.
 Visitors went to the 16th floor of the building and watched a video in an automated "induction room", before embarking on a two- or three-hour walk around San Francisco's Financial District and Chinatown.
 Players looked for hidden information embedded in sidewalks, murals on the sides of buildings, and attached to statues.
 Clues were hidden inside mailboxes and on "missing person" flyers with in-game phone numbers.

 The second chapter began in San Francisco's Mission District and took 6 hours to complete.
 At the top of Upper Dolores Park, visitors could tune into a 1-watt radio transmitter playing a 45-minute piece of audio.

 There was a "mini episode" between the second and third chapter, a public rally held in San Francisco's Union Square.
 The event was attended by 200 people.

 The third chapter was set in the Coit Tower park area of San Francisco, where visitors could view videos showing events from the past.

 Between chapter three and four, eight players received postcards, emails, and phone calls from in-game characters.
 They were instructed to bring their clues together to solve them as a group, and met in a mausoleum.

+Prelinger Library participated, by hosting the "The Evalyn Lucien Archive".

+01SJ 2010

+In 2010, during the 01SJ Biennial in San Jose, California, Radio Nonchalance was a pirate FM radio transmission.